Table of Contents

 – It’s super easy to clean and rebuild.

-– It burns very cleanly and efficiently with high quality fuels such as ‘Shellite’.
+– It burns very cleanly and efficiently with high-quality fuels such as ‘Shellite’.

 – You have very little heat adjustment at the control valve when you’re cooking.
 If you know your Whisperlite well, it’s possible to pressurize it to a low level (for simmering a curry) or high level (for boiling water) when you start it up.
 But once it’s on, you can only increase the pressure and therefore the temperature.
-We have a solution for this problem though: the SIMMER RING!
+I have a solution for this problem though: the SIMMER RING!

 – The most recent model has teeth on the top of the legs to keep your pot secure when cooking.
 The problem is that the legs are sharp and tend to cut through the stove bag (or whatever the stove is packed next to).